vagos/asp-games/README.md

 # Contents

-- `examples`: Examples from inside the thesis.
+- `examples`: Proof of conecept applications of ASP in games.
 - `participants`: Some of the projects created using ASP by study participants.

 ![Participant project examples](./assets/participant-projects.png)